Ask the Agent: Walking the Line

 Welcome to the world of CBA publishing!
 You’ve discovered the tightrope that many Christian writers walk, especially writers who want to veer outside the sanitized topics that we feel comfortable discussing in church.
 Anybody who wants to write about the world as it is is faced with these decisions.
 Here’s an example.

-I’m working with a client right now who has a terrific suspense novel.
+I’m working with a client who has a terrific suspense novel.
 The Christian message is pretty strong but the violence is also graphic and disturbing.
 The spiritual aspects render it unsuitable for the general market (because general market editors don’t go in for overt Christian language) but the depictions of the violence may be too strong for the Christian market.
 It’s dark and may be seen as glorifying it rather than simply depicting it.

 So I have to ask the author a question: What’s more important to you?
 The violence or the Christian message?
 He obviously wants to convey his Christian message amidst the messy reality of our violent world.
 He doesn’t want to hide his Christian worldview.
 So I’m advising him to slightly tone down the violent parts, just enough so that it doesn’t completely scare editors away, and pitch it in CBA.